OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/disc/dapps.md

 ---
 title: dapps
-description: A comprehensive guide to understanding and using 'dapps' command for listing and sorting the top Decentralized Applications (DApps) from various categories and protocols as per users' choice.
+description: "A comprehensive guide to understanding and using 'dapps' command for" listing and sorting the top Decentralized Applications (DApps) from various categories and protocols as per users' choice.
 keywords: